ualberta-mueller-group/MCGS/docs/development-notes.md

 - `increment_position()` is used to iterate over grid locations.
 May produce an invalid state
 - `move()` moves the location in a direction.
 May fail and return `false`, leaving the grid_location unchanged
 - `get_neighbor_coord()` and `get_neighbor_point()` produce a neighbor given some direction, leaving the `grid_location` unchanged.
 May fail and return `false`
+- Many methods are implemented in terms of static class functions.
+Maybe confusing as there are several similar looking functions?

 ## `fraction` class (`fraction.h`)
 - Simple and lightweight fraction type whose denominator must be a positive power of 2